derdoktor667/DShotRMT/README.md

 - `getTelemetry()`: Retrieves telemetry data from the ESC.
 Returns a comprehensive `dshot_result_t` struct containing eRPM and/or full telemetry data if available.
 - `setMotorSpinDirection(bool reversed)`: Sets the motor spin direction. `true` for reversed, `false` for normal.
 - `saveESCSettings()`: Sends a command to the ESC to save its current settings.
 Use with caution as this writes to the ESC's non-volatile memory.
+- `printDShotResult(dshot_result_t &result, Stream &output = Serial) const`: Prints the result of a DShot operation to the specified output stream.
+- `printDShotInfo(Stream &output = Serial)`: Prints detailed DShot information for the instance (mode, throttle, telemetry) to the specified output stream.
+- `static printCpuInfo(Stream &output = Serial)`: Prints detailed CPU information (model, revision, frequencies) to the specified output stream.
+This is a static function and can be called directly via the class name (e.g., `DShotRMT::printCpuInfo(Serial)`).

 ## 🤝 Contributing